 Father Kieran of St. Patrick laboured on the Irish Mission about the same time as Father Lawrence.
-Captured, likewise, in the exercise of his priestly functions, he was kept in close confinement for several years; but at length made good his escape, after having converted several of his jailers to the faith.
-Probably he died on the Continent.
+Captured, likewise, in the exercise of his priestly functions, he was kept in close confine-

 1 MS. in Arch. of St. Teresa's.
 2 Enchyr.